Corporate members help us support wildlife and wild places throughout Cumbria, such Drumbrugh Moss Nature Reserve

 Keeping it special

 Around the moss are areas of wet and dry heath, scrub and grassland which are managed by grazing.
-We use long horn cattle and hardy Exmoor ponies to keep the vegetation open.
+We use native breed cattle and hardy Exmoor ponies to keep the vegetation open.

 Drumburgh Moss is designated as a Site of Special Scientific Interest and is part of the South Solway Mosses Special Area of Conservation.